rust-lang/reference/src/types/textual.md

 string of length 1.

-A value of type `str` is a Unicode string, represented as an array of 8-bit unsigned bytes holding a sequence of UTF-8 code points.
+A value of type `str` is a Unicode string, represented as an array of 8-bit unsigned bytes holding a sequence of UTF-8 encoded Unicode code points.
 Note that this is a library-level invariant: for the compiler and core language specification, `str` is the same as `[u8]`, but methods working on `str` may assume that the data in there is valid UTF-8 and may cause Undefined Behavior otherwise.
 Since `str` is a [dynamically sized type], it can only be instantiated through a pointer type, such as `&str`.

 [Unicode scalar value]: http://www.unicode.org/glossary/#unicode_scalar_value
 [Undefined Behavior]: ../behavior-considered-undefined.md